theystemYT/theystems-Menu/README.md

 - Classic Hangman
 - Shrimp Game (Works but when you actually join the game, it doesn't work.
 You can still find the script by executing Skibdi Hub in the Universal Scripts Tab)
 - Flee The Facility (YARHM Script in Universal Scripts Tab)
-- Jujutsu Shenanigans (Doesn't really work but I don't wanna remove it)
+- Jujutsu Shenanigans (Doesn't really work but I don't wanna remove it) (Now Removed)
 - Drain City
 - Hard Time
 - a dusty trip